Daniel-KM/Omeka-S-module-BulkImport/README.md

 - [ ] Normalize config of metadata extraction with metamapper.
 - [ ] Add an automatic mapping for images etc. with xmp.
 - [ ] Manage import params and params.
+- [ ] Rename "params" by "settings" ("settings" is used job, etc.)?
+- [ ] Implement possibility to select identifier names by column (see old target_data).
+- [ ] Reimplement multiple columns for media when importing items, so possibility to set title, etc. for each media in the same line (see old appendRelated()).

 Warning